iamtheeel/MyoHID/README.md

 We have captured electromyography data with low cost off the shelf hardware, processed the signals with the help of a machine learning algorithm, and then used that processed information to control a human interface device to operate a mouse for any common computer system.

 The software is broken into three major categories.
+In either MATLAB, or C++ under Arduino
 *	Data Acquisition (DAQ)
     -	arduinoDAQ.ino
     -	serialComms.cpp